Guidelines and Policy for Academic Units on Postdoctoral Education

 iv.
 Postdocs with full responsibility for teaching a course should be compensated over and above their fellowship at the standard rate paid to lecturers by their department.
 This applies to all postdocs, except those for whom teaching is part of the award (e.g., Mellon grantees).

 v.
 The amount of research, teaching, or other tasks that Postdocs engage in over and above postdoctoral activities should conform to the regulations for Postdocs specified by the Canadian research council of their discipline.
 This applies to all Postdocs, including those whose funding does not come from the Canadian research councils.

 i.
-Postdocs have the same pertinent rights as the ones granted to McGill students in the Handbook on Student Rights and Responsibilities (“Green Book”), available at www.mcgill.ca/secretariat/policies/students.
+Postdocs have the same pertinent rights as the ones granted to McGill students under www.mcgill.ca/students/srr, and those granted by the policies listed at www.mcgill.ca/secretariat/policies-and-regulations.

 ii.
 Postdocs have full graduate student borrowing privileges in McGill libraries through their identity card.

 iii.
 As a rule, Postdocs who are Canadian citizens or who have Permanent Resident status may take courses for credit.
 Admission to such courses should be sought by submitting application documents directly to the appropriate program by the Postdoc.
 They must be admitted by the department offering the courses as Special Students.
 These Postdocs may only be enrolled as part-time students in non-degree granting programs.
 They will be charged fees for these courses.